 Taking your new dog to obedience class is a great way to socialize as well as learn some new manners.
 Your puppy will be in a new setting, meet new people, and also meet lots of new dogs.

-Take part in a puppy play group or day care supervised by a trainer.
+Take part in a puppy play group or day care supervised by an experienced positive reinforcement trainer.
 This way your puppy is able to learn how to properly communicate with other canines in a positive and controlled way.

 We think it’s important to handle our puppies with confidence and all-over cuddles.
 We make sure that our dogs are are used to having their ears, tails, and paws handled.
 When being groomed and handled our dogs receive positive reinforcement before, during, and after.

 Introduce your puppy to other dogs and animals.
-Remember to welcome dogs you know are well socialized with other dogs and are up to date on vaccinations into your home as well as encountering dogs in the wider world.
+Remember to welcome dogs you know are well socialized with other dogs and are up to date on vaccinations into your home.
 Socialization opportunities can be at a distance as well as face-to-face so that your puppy has a safe and positive encounter with other dogs (and the benefit is that your puppy will learn that we don't greet every dog we meet).

 Introduce your dog to a variety of settings.
 We like to take our puppies and dogs with us anywhere we can!
 This helps our dogs to respond positively to a variety of new sounds, smells, and stimuli.